microsoft/pyright/specs/dataclass_transforms.md

 assumed to be True or False if it is omitted by the caller.
 If not specified, it will default to False (the default assumption for dataclass).

-`field_descriptors` specifies a static list of supported classes that describe fields.
+`field_specifiers` specifies a static list of supported classes that describe fields.
 Some libraries also supply functions to allocate instances of field descriptors, and those functions may also be specified in this tuple.
 If not specified, it will default to an empty tuple (no field descriptors supported).